 - Add a site map

-- Import data from other CMS platforms
+- Migrate content from other CMS applications

 - Add tables

-- Add and manage QR codes
+- Create and manage QR codes

-- Improve Google local search
+- Improve your local search listings on Google

 To increasing your site’s reach and visibility across a number of social networks and search engines …